olareign/RESTful-API-with-User-Authentication/README.md

 # RESTful API with User Authentication

-This API endpoint is essential for applications that require user authentication, registration, and authorization.
-This API boosts a good security protocol of securing user's details through Hashing.
+This API endpoint is essential for applications that require user authentication, registration, and authorization, Permission to secured route, update and delete of user account.
+This API boosts a good security protocol of securing user's details through Hashing and validate the user password[Alphanumeric].
 Here's a detailed description of a User Management System API:

 ## Table of Contents

 - [RESTful API with User Authentication](#restful-api-with-user-authentication)